DeadTed/PlayWright/README.md

 # PlayWright
-Hello world project with PlayWright and Jest Library
+Hello world project with PlayWright and Jest libraries